igorvikulov/Adblock-Prime/README.md

 Being lean and efficient doesn't mean blocking less

-For details of benchmark, see uBlock and others: Blocking ads, trackers, malwares.
+For details of benchmark, see Adblock Prome and others: Blocking ads, trackers, malwares.

 Quick tests